 Fusions for lower back pain can be performed in various ways.
 Fusion can be performed from various approaches:

 - From the front (an ALIF or anterior lumbar interbody fusion)

 - From the side (an XLIF, DLIF or extreme (direct) lateral interbody fusion),

 - From the back (TLIF/transforaminal lumbar interbody fusion, PLIF/posterior lumbar interbody fusion), (PLF/posterolateral lumbar fusion)

 - From the front and back at the same time (a 360).

 Each fusion has its own indications, risks and benefits.
 See the discussion of each fusion in the surgical section.

-To discuss the indications for fusions for lower back pain in greater detail, please contact the office of Dr. Donald Corenman, spine surgeon and back pain specialist serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+To discuss the indications for fusions for lower back pain in greater detail, please contact the office of Dr. Donald Corenman, spine surgeon and back pain specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.